chi-rb/chi-cloud/README.md

 # Cloud

-Provides a simple orchestration of a Ruby on Rails deployment within a localised Kubernetes environment on OSX utilising a xhyve hypervisor.
+Provides a simple orchestration of a Ruby on Rails deployment within a localised Kubernetes environment on macOS utilising a xhyve hypervisor.

 ## Why?